appseconnect/docs/_posts/Deployment/Enviornment Management/2018-11-20-Environment-Management.md

 To unblock the environment, you must Attach that environment once again.

-NOTE:
+**NOTE:**
 * Activate Autosync is restarted/active.
 * Delete and Detach feature is currently not available in Cloud Agent.
-* Implementers and partners must note that once they login with one organization credentials in one system, they won't be able to further login with different organization credentials in the same system.
-[Ref: License Key Implementation document]
+* Implementers and partners must note that once they [login with one organization credentials](https://docs.appseconnect.com/) in one system, they won't be able to further login with different organization credentials in the same system
-* Multi-environment support in parallel for cloud and OP Agent is not in the scope of this release.